 Simulation results: Y substantial results (all but class A for RA, all but class B for LDB) obtained and match results from tester, N mismatch or no substantial results.

 EncT/DecT match: Y encoder and decoder run time match those from tester, N mismatch.

+*** The thresholds for which scaling ratio to use are signaled in the SPS in the SW code but the specification uses fixed thresholds (no signaling).

 Detailed description of tests